confluentinc/ksql/design-proposals/klip-4-produce-data.md

 The `INSERT VALUES` statement can be used to insert new records into a KSQL source (agnostic to the Stream/Table duality).
-If the columns are not present, it is assumed that the values are in the same order as the schema and contain every field. `ROWKEY` and `ROWTIME` are always present as the first two columns, and are automatically populated with semantics described in the section on `ROWKEY` and `ROWTIME` semantics below.
+If the columns are not present, it is assumed that the values are in the same order as the schema and contain every field. `ROWKEY` is always present as the first column, and is automatically populated with semantics described in the section on `ROWKEY` and `ROWTIME` below.

 The value for `stream_name`/`table_name` must be a valid Stream/Table registered with a KSQL schema.
 The serialization format will be the same as the format specified in the `value_format` of the